jingram80024/ezApprove/README.md

 ## Setting Up the Environment on Linux

+Run `sudo apt update`

+Run `sudo apt upgrade`

 Ensure you have python3.10.6

-If you do not have python virtual environment run `sudo apt install python3-venv`
+If you do not have python virtual environment run `sudo apt install python3.10-venv`

 Create a virtual environment using `python3 -m venv <env_name>`

+Activate the virtual environment by running `source <env_name>/bin/activate`

-Inside the virtual environment run the following to install required packages:
+Now inside the virtual environment, run the following to install required packages:
 - `pip install django`
 - `pip install django-crispy-forms`
 - `pip install crispy-bootstrap4`